pydeoxy/gh-py-tools/README.md

 by Yan Peng

 This repository include some small tools written in Python for using in Grasshopper with Rhino.
-Original Python codes and the paired example GH files will be published here.
+Original Python codes, the paired example GH files and screenshots will be published here.

 Contents:
 1. gol_2d_points